That very night in Max's room a forest grew, and grew, until the ceiling hung with vines, and the walls became the world around...",

 Where to meet: Entrance of Camosun Bog (map)

 Who can register: youth leaders, urbanists, teachers, informal educators, student teachers.
-Register by contacting Susan at email@example.com.
+Register by filling out this form.
 (If you are a teacher, please let us know if you are secondary or elementary).

 Dress code, what to bring: